theycallmeswift/theycallmeswift.github.com/_posts/2013-02-01-the-elements-of-a-good-api-demo.md

  - Check that the internet is working
  - Make sure you shut down Tweetdeck, IRC, GChat, etc.
  - Run through your demo to make sure it works
- - Have backup slides and be ready to talk without anything
+ - Have backup slides prepared
+ - Be ready to talk without your computer

 ## Practice & Iterate.